Research

 The New Economics of Fertility (published in Finance and Development, IMF)

-Media coverage: The Economist (1), The Economist (2) BBC Brasil
+Media coverage: The Economist (1), The Economist (2), BBC Brasil, Bloomberg, Financial Times, The New York Times

 Covid-19 und das Arbeitsmarktverhalten von Frauen und Männern